 Feast of the Baptism of the Lord

-We sometimes wonder why Jesus Christ (Divine and sinless) had to go in for the baptism (by John the Baptist) which was meant for repentance.
+We sometimes wonder why Jesus Christ (divine and sinless) had to go in for the baptism (by John the Baptist) which was meant for repentance.
 In fact, John himself initially resisted baptizing Jesus (Matt.
 3:14).
-With the assistance of some Saints, then, let us reflect on why our Lord was baptized.
+With the assistance of some of the [Saints,] St. Ambrose and St. Chrysostom, let us reflect on why our Lord was baptized.

-Finally, St. Ambrose says that Jesus, being a wise Master, does not teach only by words but also by practice:
+St. Ambrose says, Jesus, being a wise Master does not teach only by words but also by practice: